-Switching from DSLR to CCD?
+Switching from a DSLR to a Cooled CMOS camera?

 I have been asked this question a number of times, and the answer is not yet.
 For starters, the Canon 600D continues to be my only primary imaging camera.
 I have been given an amazing opportunity to test products (Including the ASI071MC-Cool) thanks to my partnership with Ontario Telescope and Accessories.
-I will be sending the CCD camera back in about 2 weeks from now.
+I will be sending the ASI071MC Pro camera back in about 2 weeks from now.

-The costs involved in upgrading to a dedicated CCD camera are not in my budget for this year.
+The costs involved in upgrading to a dedicated astronomy camera are not in my budget for this year.
 The equipment I currently use should paint a picture of the amount of money I am able to invest in astrophotography at the moment.

-I have been very impressed with the results I have been getting with the CCD camera thus far.
+I have been very impressed with the results I have been getting with the cooled CMOS camera thus far.
 The final stacked images are probably the highest quality data I have ever brought into Photoshop.
 The 4 and 5-minute exposures captured using the ASI071 have been incredibly smooth, with very little noise.
 The color balance is little different than I was accustomed to with the 600D, but there are ways to correct this in post-processing.

 Goodbye Thermal Noise